Niiisse/RPiMidiSC/notes.md

 # Refactoring

-- [ ] Harware config should happen in Sequencer
 - [ ] SaveLoadAnim should happen in Sequencer
 - [ ] Reset anim fix
 - [ ] Create Input class